Rodz3rd2/gulp-web-dev/README.md

-# sponge (v3.5.0)
+# Sponge (v3.6.0)

+## What is Sponge?

-Minified your css and js files.
-Optimize file size of images.
-And auto compiling css and js during development.
+Sponge is a tool to minified your css and js files and optimize file size of images.

 ## Installation
  - Use `npm install --save-dev sponge` command in your terminal to install the dependency.